Skip to content

 • The (platform) cluster can be setup and torn down with make setup/make teardown.
 The teardown commands will only remove the KinD cluster but not the registry.

-• make update-controller updates the controller Helm Chart and the charts that depend on it.
-The command is automatically executed by the internal Tiltfile if any file in the controller Helm Chart changes.
+• make update-transaction-service updates the transaction-service Helm Chart and the charts that depend on it.
+The command is automatically executed by the internal Tiltfile if any file in the transaction-service Helm Chart changes.

 Running the trustee locally